Liang-Jiaying/RLAIF/README.md

 [Contact Info](#contact-info)

 ## Goals & Questions
-1. What we need to be careful about when we are trying to get RLAIF?
+1. What we need to be careful about when we are using RLAIF?
 2. What tasks that you think RLAIF might not work?

 ## :play_or_pause_button: Background